Aloisio (footballer, born 1979)

-Mohamed Hamed Al-lal (born 25 March 1979), known as Aloisio (اللُّوَيْسِيّ), is a Spanish retired footballer who played as a central defender.
+Mohamed Hamed Al-lal (born 25 March 1979), known as Aloisio (اللُّوَيْسِيّ), is a Spanish former professional footballer who played as a central defender.

-Club career
+Playing career

-Born in Melilla, Aloisio made his senior debut with Real Valladolid B in the 1997–98 season, in Segunda División B. One year later he moved to Segunda División's CF Extremadura, but failed to appear in any competitive matches for the club during his two-year tenure.
+Born in Melilla, Aloisio made his senior debut with Real Valladolid Promesas in the 1997–98 season, in the Segunda División B. One year later, he moved to Segunda División's CF Extremadura, but failed to appear in any competitive matches for the club during his two-year tenure.

 Aloisio spent the vast majority of his career in the lower leagues, representing FC Andorra, CF Reus Deportiu, CE Constància, Mérida UD, CF Fuenlabrada, CD Ourense, Sangonera Atlético CF, CF Atlético Ciudad and CD Badajoz.
-While with the latter team, he scored a career-best eight goals in 2010–11's third level, including a hat-trick in a 3–1 home win against CD Lugo on 27 March 2011.
+While with the latter team, he scored a career-best eight goals in 2010–11's third tier, including a hat-trick in a 3–1 home win against CD Lugo on 27 March 2011.

 On 26 January 2012, Aloisio signed with CD Alcoyano of the second division.
-He made his professional debut on 11 February one month shy of his 33rd birthday, starting in a 2–0 home victory over UD Las Palmas, and he netted his first goal on 3 March but in a 3–4 away loss to Villarreal CF B.
+He made his professional debut on 11 February one month shy of his 33rd birthday, starting in a 2–0 home victory over UD Las Palmas, and scored his only goal on 3 March but in a 4–3 loss away to Villarreal CF B.

-Aloisio moved abroad for the first time in his career on 18 September 2012, agreeing to a contract at Romanian Liga I side FC Ceahlăul Piatra Neamț.
-In the following summer he returned to his country, joining UD Melilla.
+Aloisio moved abroad for the only time in his career on 18 September 2012, agreeing to a contract at Romanian Liga I side FC Ceahlăul Piatra Neamț.
+He returned to his country the following summer, signing for UD Melilla.

+Coaching career

-Aloisio retired at the end of the 2013–14 campaign at the age of 35, and joined the coaching staff of compatriot Ángel Pérez García at Polish club Piast Gliwice.
+Aloisio retired at the end of the 2013–14 campaign at the age of 35, and joined the coaching staff of his compatriot Ángel Pérez García at Polish club Piast Gliwice.
+On 13 August 2020, he was appointed head coach of Melilla in the third tier; before that, he worked with Real Madrid's academies in Lebanon, Qatar and the United Arab Emirates.